QualiSystems/devguide_source/_posts/2016-06-13-tips-and-tricks.md

 {% highlight python %}
 with ErrorHandlingContext(logger):
-    will_get_automatically_logged_on_exceptin()
-    will_get_automatically_logged_on_exceptin
+    will_get_automatically_logged_on_exception()
 {% endhighlight %}

-Using this cope exception raised within the scope of the _ErrorHandlingContext_ will be logged, even if no code remembered to explcitly call the logger.
+Using this cope am exception raised within the _ErrorHandlingContext_ will be logged, even if no code remembered to explicitly call the logger.

 ### Nested scopes